GuledMahdi00/GuledMahdi00/README.md

 Hello there, my name is Guled Mustafe Mahdi

-I am currently studying Computer Science, in the 3rd year.
+I have a bachelor in  Information Technology

 The current programming langauges i know are.
 ### Language and Tools